-Then evaluate the risks based on how much impact and consequence they would have on your organization if they occurred, and make an estimate of how likely they are to occur.
-The impact and probability assessment then forms the basis for calculating the risk value.
+Then make an estimate of how likely it is that the risks will occur.
+The impact and probability assessment forms the basis for calculating the risk value.

-Last but not least, create an action plan to reduce the risks
+Last but not least, create an action plan to mitigate the risks

 With the help of the risk value, you can decide which risks you should prioritize and try to prevent them as far as possible, or preferably eliminate them completely.
-If the risk cannot be completely prevented, you can think about how you can reduce the effect of it if it still occurs.
+If the risk cannot be completely prevented, you can think about how you can reduce the adverse effect should it occur.

 Risks that are accepted and monitored should also be included in your action plan.
-Before deciding to accept a risk, ie not to take any further action, it is important to make an impact assessment to analyze the consequences of that decision.
-Although it is not always possible to do anything to prevent the risk, you can prepare with the help of a contingency plan that simplifies the management of the negative consequences.
+Before deciding to accept a risk, i.e. not to take any further action, it is important to make an impact assessment to analyze the consequences of such a decision.
+Although it is not always possible to do anything to prevent the risk, you can be prepared with the help of a contingency plan that simplifies the management of adverse effects.

-Once the measures have been identified, the responsibility for these measures should be allocated.
-It is important that there is a clear and shared understanding of what needs to be done and why, as well as who does what, when, where, how and at what cost.
+Once the measures have been identified, responsibility should be allocated throughout the organization.
+It is important that there is a clear and shared understanding of what needs to be done and why, as well as who does what, when, how and at what cost.

-Thereafter, the measures should be planned, implemented, monitored, and adjusted if necessary, in a structured action plan.
+The measures should then be planned, implemented, monitored, and adjusted if necessary, in a structured action plan.
 With the activity planning functions in Cleerit, you perform these tasks easily and efficiently.

 Read more about how effective and relevant reporting can help you turn your strategies into reality.